-The Mayor and Council on April 26 voted unanimously to allow Montgomery County’s pesticide law to apply in the city, effective Jan.
-1, 2022.
-The law restricts the use of certain pesticides on private lawns, playgrounds, mulched recreation areas and child care facilities, prohibiting most synthetic pesticides.
-Organic lawn care
+The new year brings a new law regarding lawn care in Rockville.
+The Mayor and Council voted in April to allow Montgomery County’s pesticide law to apply in the city, effective Saturday, Jan.
+1. The law restricts the use of certain pesticides on private lawns, playgrounds, mulched recreation areas and

 Most Recent Articles